psi1703/k8s/README.md

 ## Redis operations

-Redis is deployed as the Phase 2B shared-state foundation.
+Redis is deployed as the Phase 2 shared-state service.
 It is internal-only and exposed through a ClusterIP service.

 Check Redis resources: